kapsakcj/nanoporeWorkflow/README.md

 $ wget https://github.com/kapsakcj/nanoporeWorkflow/archive/v0.5.0.tar.gz
 $ tar -xzf v0.5.0.tar.gz
  ```
-Optionally add the workflows to your $PATH (edit the PATH below to wherever you downloaded the repo).
+*Optional* - add the workflows to your $PATH (edit the PATH below to wherever you downloaded the repo).
 Refresh your environment by `source`'ing your `.bashrc` file.
 ```bash
 # Be careful with this command - make sure the PATH is properly edited!
 $ echo 'export PATH=$PATH:/path/to/nanoporeWorkflow-0.5.0/workflows' >> ~/.bashrc